Facebook Pixel

 Bicycle wheeling ramps along staircases

-Since 2013, bicycle wheeling ramps have been installed at various locations to enable cyclists to push their bicycles across pedestrian overhead bridges without the need to carry them.
+Since 2013, bicycle wheeling ramps have been installed at various locations to make it easier for cyclists to push their bicycles across pedestrian overhead bridges without the need to carry them.
+Check out the locations of Bicycle Wheeling Ramps for more information.

 How to use the Bicycle Wheeling Ramp (BWR)